zulip/zulip/docs/testing/linters.md

 - Check non-Python code for custom Zulip rules.
 - Check puppet manifests with the puppet validator.
 - Check HTML templates for matching tags and indentations.
-- Check CSS for parsability.
+- Check CSS for parsability and formatting.
 - Check JavaScript code for addClass calls.

 The remaining lint checks occur in `./tools/run-mypy`.
 It is probably somewhat